Otwald/DiscordBot/README.md

 List of features ready and TODOs for future development

-- Check Certain Discoerd Channel for a Payload and make a Request to Website Api
+- Check Certain Discord Channel for a Payload and make a Request to Website Api
+- Welcome Message

 To-do list:

 - Rollcenter
-- Welcome Message
 - HelpCommands

 ## Status

-Project is: _in progress_
+Project is: _done_

 ## Contact